 This was not, however, the first time this form of storytelling was discovered, used to create something powerful, and then promptly forgotten.
 Nearly 60 years ago, Chris Marker, French writer, photographer, filmmaker, and multimedia artist, created a short science fiction film La Jetée using nothing but still photographs, sound, and narration.
 It won awards and eventually inspired contemporary film makers, but the form itself disappeared.

 Except, that it didn't quite go away.
 Some twenty years later, it was picked up by two Canadians, Michael Mirus and photogrpaher John Paskievich, who produced a short National Film Board documentary Ted Baryluk's Grocery perfectly blending still photographs and sound to tell an intergenerational story of an immigrant family, a store, and changing nature of modern Canada.

 Magnum Photos revived it again with a brilliant set of short documentaries collectively known as Magnum in Motion.
 You can still see some of them on that now defunct and neglected website.

 In Newfoundland and Labrador, we’re lucky that we live in a place of storytellers.
 The 70/70 series is a collaboration between The Centre for Newfoundland Studies, theindependent.ca, and me as the photographer and Michelle Porter as the producer that will feature 70 profiles of Newfoundlanders and Labradorians taking a stock of who we are 70 years after we became a province of Canada.
-I will do my best to reflect geographic, demographic, and occupational distribution across the profiles matching the statistical data for the province.
+We will do my best to reflect geographic, demographic, and occupational distribution across the profiles matching the statistical data for the province.
 We may not win an Emmy, but we will take the wisdom of Paul Murray, our very first storyteller to heart – with our deepest respect for Todd and the NYT team, Chris, Michael, and John, we will strive to be a little bit better with each story we produce.